United States Marshals Service: 21st century

 Marshals have protected American athletes at Olympic Games, the refugee boy Elián González before his return to Cuba in 2000, and abortion clinics as required by federal law.
 In 2003, Marshals retrieved North Carolina's copy of the Bill of Rights.

 In 2002, the Marshals Service was tasked by the Centers for Disease Control and Prevention (CDC) to provide protective security and law enforcement capabilities in the protection of the Strategic National Stockpile (SNS), such as warehouses, materiel and CDC personnel during deployment.
 Marshals also provide secure transportation of critical medical supplies and bio-terrorism response resources throughout the nation.
 Senior Inspectors of the U.S. Marshals Service SNS Security Operations (SNSSO) Program have deployed to Hurricane Katrina in 2005 and responded during the H1N1 flu pandemic in 2009.
 SNSSO Senior Inspectors have also staffed National Security Special Events (NSSE) with their state, local and other federal partners on a regular basis.

 In 2006, the Sex Offenders Investigations Branch (SOIB) was formed on July 27 with the passage of the Adam Walsh Child Protection and Safety Act (AWA).
-The SOIB carries out the USMS’s three principal responsibilities under the AWA: assist state, local, tribal and territorial authorities in the location and apprehension of non-compliant and fugitive sex offenders; investigate violations of the act for federal prosecution, and assist in the identification and location of sex offenders relocated as a result of a major disaster.
+The SOIB carries out the USMS's three principal responsibilities under the AWA: assist state, local, tribal, and territorial authorities in the location and apprehension of non-compliant and fugitive sex offenders; investigate violations of the act for federal prosecution, and assist in the identification and location of sex offenders relocated as a result of a major disaster.
 To ensure the safety of communities and children across the country, the USMS has implemented an aggressive enforcement strategy for its responsibilities under the AWA.
 This branch apprehends sex offenders, primarily those who prey on minors.
 Offenders are apprehended due to failure to register, among other things.

-In February 2017, Marshals began providing protective security to United States Secretary of Education Betsy DeVos, the first time since 2009 that a United States Cabinet-level official has been provided security by the Marshals.
+In February 2017, Marshals began providing protective security to United States secretary of education Betsy DeVos, the first time since 2009 that a United States Cabinet-level official has been provided security by the Marshals.
 Marshals were deployed to keep order in Washington, D.C. during the George Floyd protests on May 31, 2020, as well as during the January 6 United States Capitol attack.
+Since January 8, 2021 the Office of Protective Operations no longer provides protective services to the United States secretary of education as Betsy DeVos resigned and it was considered that her successor Miguel Cardona did not need the security based on the fact that there was an absence of a credible threat against his life or that of his family.

+On April 29, 2024, in Charlotte, North Carolina, one Marshal, two Department of Adult Corrections officers, and one local police officer on a task force were killed serving a warrant on a man for possession of a firearm by a convicted felon.
+Four Charlotte-Mecklenburg Police Department officers were wounded.